RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 During this meal they eat bread which is a symbol of Jesus' body and they will drink wine as a symbol of his blood that was spilled when he died on the cross.

 They remember Jesus this way because at the Last Supper Jesus gave instructions to his disciples about it.
 In Luke 22 it reads:

-20 In the same way, after the supper he took the cup, saying, “This cup is the new covenant in my blood, which is poured out for you."
-Luke 22: 14-20.
+In the same way, after the supper he took the cup, saying, “This cup is the new covenant in my blood, which is poured out for you."

-Watch these films to see how communion is celebrated in an Anglican and Catholic church.
+Watch these films to see how Communion is celebrated in Anglican and Catholic churches.